davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.LL/index.md

 list.add("donkey");
 list.add("doughy");
 list.add("dorky");
+System.out.println(list);
 System.out.println("Hops taken " + list.getHopCount());

+> [dopey, doc, donkey, doughy, dorky]
 > Hops taken 6

-System.out.println(list.toString());
-> [dopey, doc, donkey, doughy, dorky]

-System.out.println("Hops taken " + list.getHopCount());
-> Hops taken 11
 ```

+Let's take a moment to analyze why the code shown above required 6 hops.
+The 1-argument add meethod links the new item behind the current tail of the list.
+But recall that a `SinglyLinkedList` only knows about the `head` element, so in order to find the current tail, you need to traverse the list from the head each time!
+Let's count together:
+- To add dopey, **it took 0 hops**, since the list was empty.
+The head simply points to `null` and we don't need to traverse any links to set head to `dopey`.
+    ```
+    null (link dopey here)
+    ```
+- To add doc, **it also took 0 hops**, since `dopey` is both the head and the tail, it did not require traversing any links.
+We just had to access the head once again to link up `doc`.
+    ```
+    dopey (link doc here)
+    ```
+- To add `donkey`, it took 1 hop to get to `doc`.
+    ```
+    dopey --1--> doc (link donkey here)
+    ```
+- To add `doughy`, it took 2 hops to get to `donkey`.
+    ```
+    dopey --1--> doc --2--> donkey (link doughy here)
+    ```
+- To add `dorky`, it took 3 hops to get to `doughy`.
+    ```
+    dopey --1--> doc --2--> donkey --3--> doughy (link dorky here)
+    ```

+Altogether, it required a total of 6 hops to add all these elements.
+How do you expect the number of hops to grow as the number of elements grow?

-1. Take some time to look over the code that's in the class and understand how it works.
-Check out the "`LinkTester`" class, which contains a main method for testing your code.
-It creates a singly linked list of 10,000 elements, then sums all those elements traversing the list in forward and in reverse direction.
+1. Check out the "`LinkTester`" class, which contains a main method for testing your code.
+It creates a singly linked list of 10,000 elements, then sums up all those elements traversing the list in forward and in reverse-order traversal.
 Then it prints out the number of "hops" that it required.
 If you ran the main method, you should get the following output:

     ```
     Singly: